How to Stop a Dog From Eating Poop Using the Treasure Hunt Game

 Make yourself more attractive than poop!

 First and foremost, the most important step is to contact a veterinarian to rule out medical problems.
 Some dogs may suffer from medical or nutritional issues such as malabsorption, an enzyme deficiency or conditions such as exocrine pancreatic deficiency.
-However, there are times when the behavior may just become an ingrained habit whether the dog enjoys the attention it gets when caught in the act, has learned from watching other dogs, is bored, stressed or simply hasn't overgrown this behavior from early puppy hood.
-Regardless of the cause, one thing is for sure, many owners are at their wits end to find a solution.
+However, there are times when the behavior may just become an ingrained habit whether the dog enjoys the attention it gets when caught in the act, has learned from watching other dogs, is bored, stressed or simply hasn't overgrown this behavior from early puppy hood or likes the taste of poop.
+Regardless of the cause, one thing is for sure, many owners are at their wit's end to find a solution.

 It's unfortunate that still as of today, coprophagia is often dealt with by using harmful products or harsh training techniques.
 Following are a few examples of steps dog owners take to stop dogs from this behavior: